bozso/insar_meteo/Matlab/README.md

 Code from [StaMPS](https://homepages.see.leeds.ac.uk/~earahoo/stamps/), [TRAIN](https://github.com/dbekaert/TRAIN) were used in the developement of these libraries.
-I wish to thank Andrew Hooper and David Bekaert for providing free and open acces to their code.
+I wish to thank Andrew Hooper and David Bekaert for providing open acces to their code.